HotPocketHPE/mhguide/README.md

 Monster parts have different hitzones for each of the three types of raw damage (cutting, impact, and shot).

-You can tell how high a hitzone is in-game from the size of the blood splatter when you hit it.
+You can tell how high a hitzone is in-game from the size of the blood splatter and the length of the hitstop (small pause on hit) when you strike it.
 Gunners may have trouble seeing hitzones in-game, so looking them up is recommended.

 For Blademasters, hitting particularly hard parts will cause you to bounce.
 Bouncing locks you into a dangerously long animation and doubles the hit's Sharpness usage, so try to avoid it.
 Higher Sharpness levels will make it harder to bounce.

 Some moves cannot bounce, but you will still get the double Sharpness loss, and your damage will be low because of the bad hitzone.
-Unless you are trying to break a specific part, you are better off hitting the good hitzones.
+Unless you are trying to break a specific part, you're better off hitting good hitzones.

 ## Elemental Damage